A microscopic fetch script in Rust, for NixOS systems.

 macchina 13603.7 ± 339.7 12642.9 14701.4 22.51 ± 2.45 No

 The point stands that Microfetch is significantly faster than every other fetch tool I have tried.
-This is to be expected, of course, since Microfetch is designed explicitly for speed and makes some tradeoffs to achieve it's signature speed.
+This is to be expected, of course, since Microfetch is designed explicitly for speed and makes some tradeoffs to achieve its signature speed.

 Benchmarking Individual Functions